tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 <details><summary>Getting Today's RScript & Data Set: GUI Method</summary>
 <p>

+_Warning: this is much harder than following the command line instructions.
+Proceed at your own risk_

 Today, we are going to process COVID-19 data from the Coastal Bend of Texas.
 You will need to grab some data and save it to your `CSB/data_wrangling/data` dir.

 * copy the [`zipCovidSummary_lecture.R`](Week08_files/zipCovidSummary_lecture.R) script into a new blank Rscript in RStudio